Look no further: Tax-reduction opportunities start with the return

 A mid-year review can reveal countless opportunities for all types of taxpayers and their advisors to plan ahead for next year

-Tax season has been over for several weeks already, so taxpayers who have smugly filed their tax returns away for another year should think again.
+Even after tax season has been over for several weeks, taxpayers who have smugly filed their tax returns away for another year should think again.
 Taxpayers can benefit dramatically from spending an hour or two reviewing their tax returns now.

 Why?
 Because a thorough review can reveal opportunities to maintain or reduce tax liabilities for next year.